Curation and the Coronavirus: Collecting Pandemic Artifacts (Q&A)

 What sorts of artifacts have you been getting?
 Has it been mostly digital at this point, or do you have hard copies as well?

 We collect mainly objects, not documents.
-So we’re looking for things that can speak to individual response, community response, business response, government response, as well as items that speak to the experience of living with a pandemic.
+Many of the objects we’ve collected are still in use — the owners have donated them to us, but we won’t physically have them until the pandemic is over and they’re no longer needed.
+We’re looking for things that can speak to individual response, community response, business response, government response, as well as items that speak to the experience of living with a pandemic.
 We have masks, of course, made by individuals and companies, and hand sanitizer bottles from Alberta distilleries and breweries that transitioned into producing sanitizer.
 These items speak both to response to the pandemic, and the experience of living with it.
-We have ten hockey sticks that illustrate social distancing, “keep a hockey stick length apart”.
+We have two hockey sticks that illustrate social distancing, “keep a hockey stick length apart”.
 One being used by a broadcaster.
 He taped his mic to the end of the stick so he could still interview people in the community.
 The second one that will be coming to us is from a Calgary comic who taped a razor to the end of his hockey stick and gave his father a haircut!
 We have caution tape that circled playgrounds and identified them as off limits during the quarantine phase of the pandemic.
 These are just some of the items we’ve acquired.

 Are there any items that seem to be more common, or that seem to embody what living through this period has been like for the community?